My Writing Journey | by Warren Goldie

 In B2C (business-to-consumer) marketing, I worked at CyberMedia, whose PC antivirus software dominated the industry.
 TI Tomorrow, an intranet I helped write and edit for Texas Instruments, was a finalist for the Smithsonian Innovation award.
 I’ve written scripts for training videos and museum kiosks displays.
 As a creative writer, my novel Waking Maya has been well reviewed on Amazon and was named Book of the Month at BookReview.com, a review website.

-My writing journey has taken me on two distinct paths: first, into the business and education worlds where I work to satisfy client or employer.
-The second follows the trail of the storyteller on the search for hidden truths.
-These seemingly unrelated paths can and do inform each other.
-I’ve used more than a few “fiction” writing techniques in my marketing copywriting.
+My writing journey has traveled on two seemingly divergent paths: the first, into the business and education worlds where I work to satisfy client or employer.
+The second follows the trail of the storyteller seeking to discover, explore and dramatize deeper life truths in stories that aim to move and inspire.
+These seemingly different paths can and do inform each other.
+I’ve used more than a few “fiction” writing techniques in my marketing writing.
 But, trust me, that’s a good thing…

 Please contact me if you have a project to discuss.
 I look forward to hearing from you.